tide-foundation/keylessh-m2/bridges/punchd-bridge/docs/ARCHITECTURE.md

 The signal server sets `X-Frame-Options: DENY`.
 The gateway sets `X-Frame-Options: SAMEORIGIN` (Tide SDK enclave uses iframes).

+**CSP is intentionally not set** on proxied backend responses.
+The gateway proxies third-party backend HTML and injects scripts (fetch/XHR patch, WebRTC upgrade); a nonce-based CSP would break the backend's own inline scripts, and `unsafe-inline` provides no real protection since the whole point is injecting scripts.
+Backends should set their own CSP in their responses.

 ### Request Validation

 - **HTTP method whitelist:** Only `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, `OPTIONS` are allowed.
 Other methods return 405.
 Applied at all three request entry points (relay, DataChannel, backend proxy).
 - **Open redirect prevention:** Auth redirect parameters only accept relative paths starting with `/`.
 - **Body size limits:** 10 MB for relay requests, 64 KB for API POST bodies, 50 MB for proxied response buffering.

+### CORS

+The signal server validates the `Origin` header on every request.
+If `ALLOWED_ORIGINS` is set, only listed origins receive CORS headers.
+If unset, only same-origin requests (where `Origin` matches the `Host` header) are allowed.
+Credentials (`Access-Control-Allow-Credentials: true`) are only sent with validated origins.

+### IP Trust

+The signal server only reads `X-Forwarded-For` when the direct socket IP is in the `TRUSTED_PROXIES` set.
+When no trusted proxies are configured, the socket address is always used for rate limiting and logging.

 ### Authentication & Secrets

 - **API_SECRET:** Gateway registration with the signal server uses timing-safe comparison (`crypto.timingSafeEqual`).
 - **TURN_SECRET:** Shared secret for HMAC-SHA256 ephemeral TURN credentials.
 - **Gateway ID:** Generated with `crypto.randomBytes(8).toString("hex")` (16 hex chars) for cryptographic uniqueness.
+- **Client ID:** Generated with `crypto.randomUUID()` (cryptographically random) to prevent guessing or collision.

 ### Rate Limiting & Capacity